Vanishing ordered moment in the frustrated triangular lattice antiferromagnet CuNdO$_2$: Results and Discussion

 where $A_{bg}$ accounts for the 5\% non-relaxing fraction of asymmetry from muons that land outside the sample, typical for the spectrometer.
 The remaining 95\% of the asymmetry originates from the sample, $A_{samp}$, and is strongly relaxing, consistent with the entire sample undergoing magnetic order.
 The sample fraction required three components to achieve a satisfactory fit: one decaying oscillation ($f_{osc} = 1 - f_F - f_S$), a second with a fast relaxation rate ($f_F$), and a third with a slower relaxation rate ($f_S$).

 The temperature dependence of the internal field ($B_{int}$), and the fast and slow relaxation rates ($\lambda_f$ and $\lambda_s$) are presented in Fig.~\ref{fig:neutron-muon}(e,f).
 All three parameters show a sharp change below $T_N$, in good agreement with the transition established in susceptibility and heat capacity.
-The fitted internal field of the oscillatory component is 60~mT within the magnetically ordered state; however, since no long-lived precession could be observed, there is a large uncertainty associated with the exact value of this parameter.
-The fast relaxing component rate follows power law-like behavior below $T_N$, suggesting this component is also arising from magnetic order.
+The fitted internal field of the oscillatory component is 60 mT within the magnetically ordered state; however, since no long-lived precession could be observed due to the high damping, there is a large uncertainty associated with the exact value of this parameter.
+The large damping suggests that the distribution of fields at the muon site is large compared to the average value of approximately 60 mT.
+The fast relaxing component rate follows power law-like behavior below $T_N$, suggesting this component also originates from magnetic order.
 This component most likely arises from a second, magnetically distinct muon stopping site, and would likely have a second oscillation frequency associated with it.
 As there is no second oscillation resolvable, we can conclude that the second internal field is small compared to the static distribution of fields at this muon site, which is captured by the large value of $\lambda_F$.
 This large magnitude of $\lambda_F$ could also indicate the presence of some magnetic disorder.

 The component with a slow relaxation rate suggests that some weak dynamics persist below $T_N$, while the dynamics above $T_N$ are captured by the fast relaxation rate.
 The persistence of the fast relaxation rate above $T_N$ can be understood as originating from muons stopping close to the large Nd$^{3+}$ moments, leading to a large distribution of internal fields (centered around zero).
 The presence of two components above $T_N$ suggests that CuNdO$_2$ is in the slow fluctuation limit, whereas a normal paramagnet would be in the fast fluctuation regime.
 This type of behavior is commonly observed for frustrated magnets~\cite{zapf2016magnetization,ziat2017frustrated,mutch2020long}.
 This analysis is consistent with data collected under weak transverse field conditions, which shows a response typical for a magnetic transition in a powder sample.